RuiGao9/GoodnessOfFitModel/README.md

 - `README.md`: this overview and usage guide

 # Considered goodness-of-fit statistics
-10 statistics are included in this function called "gfit.py".
+10 statistics are included in this function "gfit.py".
 They are:<br>
 - `MSE`: Mean Squared Error.
 Square of the unit of the output variable.<br>
+Measures the **average squared difference** between observed and predicted values.
+Lower values indicate better fit.
 - `RMSE`: Root Mean Square Error.
 The unit is the same as output variable.<br>
+The square root of MSE; shows the **average error** in the same units as the data.
 - `Bias`: Bias.
 The unit is the same as output variable.<br>
+The average difference between predicted and observed values.
+Indicates if predictions are systematically too high or too low.
-- `r`: correlation coefficient.
+- `r`: Correlation coefficient.
 Unitless.<br>
+Measures the strength and direction of the linear relationship between observed and predicted values (ranges from -1 to 1).
 - `p-value`: p-value.
 Unitless.<br>
   - It tells how likely it is that the result happened by random chance.
   - A **small p-value** (usually less than 0.05) means the result is probably not just random, so there is likely a real effect of relationship.
   - A **large p-value** means the result could esaily happen by chance, so there may not be a real effect.
 - `d`: Willmoot\'s index of agreement.
 Unitless.<br>
+Measures the degree of model prediction error (ranges from 0 to 1, with 1 being perfect agreement).
-- `R2`: coefficient of determination.
+- `R2`: Coefficient of determination.
 Unitless.<br>
+Shows the proportion of variance in observed values explained by the predictions (ranges from 0 to 1).
 - `MAE`: Mean Absolute Error.
 The unit is the same as output variable.<br>
+The average of the absolute differences between observed and predicted values.
 - `RRMSE`: Relative Root Mean Square Error. %.<br>
+RMSE expressed as a percentage of the mean observed value.
 - `RSD`: The standard deviation of the residual.
 The unit is the same as output variable.<br>

-# Considered goodness-of-fit statistics
-10 statistics are included in the function "gfit.py".
-They are:

-- `MSE`: Mean Squared Error.
-Measures the average squared difference between observed and predicted values.
-Lower values indicate better fit.
-- `RMSE`: Root Mean Square Error.
-The square root of MSE; shows the average error in the same units as the data.
-- `Bias`: The average difference between predicted and observed values.
-Indicates if predictions are systematically too high or too low.
-- `r`: Correlation coefficient.
-Measures the strength and direction of the linear relationship between observed and predicted values (ranges from -1 to 1).
-- `p-value`: Indicates how likely it is that the observed correlation happened by random chance.
-  - A **small p-value** (usually less than 0.05) means the result is probably not just random, so there is likely a real effect or relationship.
-  - A **large p-value** means the result could easily happen by chance, so there may not be a real effect.
-- `d`: Willmott's index of agreement.
-Measures the degree of model prediction error (ranges from 0 to 1, with 1 being perfect agreement).
-- `R²`: Coefficient of determination.
-Shows the proportion of variance in observed values explained by the predictions (ranges from 0 to 1).
-- `MAE`: Mean Absolute Error.
-The average of the absolute differences between observed and predicted values.
-- `RRMSE`: Relative Root Mean Square Error.
-RMSE expressed as a percentage of the mean observed value.
-- `RSD`: Standard deviation of the residuals.
 Indicates how spread out the residuals (errors)

-# Brief introduction of this repository
-Two input vectors, observations (true) and estimations (pred), are supposed to be provided at least, and another two, “num_decimal” and “residual” are optional.<br>
-As a result, 10 statistics are returned by this python function.
-This output of this function can be mainly divided into 2 parts: goodness-of-fit statistics and residual plot (optional).

 # Citation
-If you use this repository in your work, please cite it using the following DOI:
+If you also use this repository in your work, please cite it using the following DOI:

 [![DOI](https://zenodo.org/badge/DOI/10.5281/zenodo.16700596.svg)](https://doi.org/10.5281/zenodo.16700596)